 It’s a bit on the heavy-side as one-person tents go.
 And the fact it’s a four season tent means that the ventilation may be a bit limiting for summer camping in hot climates.
 (But hey, you can always flynet!).
 Other than that, I can't really fault it.

 If you’re looking for a great all-rounder and you like great value, this is a fantastic choice.
 It’s not the lightest tent on the market, or the most compact.
 But it’s well-designed, useful in a range of seasons and environments, and won’t break the bank.

 Understanding some key components and terminology of tent design will allow you to compare each product with more accuracy.

 One Person Capacity

 The sleeping capacity of a tent indicates the number of campers that fit inside of the tent with little consideration for gear.
 In order to keep the weight down, tents fit snugly (especially ultralight models).
-As there are no industry standards, the actual room in a one person tent can vary with each manufacturer.
+As there are no industry standards, the actual room in a one person tent can vary with each manufacturer but they are all undeniably meant to be used by a single person.
 Tall or stout sleepers will want to pay attention to dimensions as well as square footage to accommodate longer layouts or more elbow room.

 Three-Season and Four-Season Tents

 Three-season tents are the more popular choice.
 They are designed to handle the milder conditions of spring, summer, and fall.
 They can handle stronger winds, but do not do well with snow loads.
 They have mesh panels to aid in airflow and to keep bugs out.
 These tents usually have walls that are more vertical to give extra headroom, and they weigh less due to lighter fabric and fewer poles.